What have you heard about breastfeeding?

 After the baby arrives, a consultant can also help you solve any nursing-related concerns, whether it's sore nipples or breast engorgement.

 Nursing problems are most common in the first few weeks, as mother and baby work out the kinks.
-The most common complaints new moms have are sore nipples and worries about low milk supply, according to Margaret Jenks, a certified lactation consultant in Seattle.
+The most common complaints new moms have are sore nipples and worries about low milk supply.

 Having a lactation consultant watch you breastfeed can help identify problems with positioning or latch.
 She will teach you different techniques to deal with problems like pain or soreness.